 Back to the books!

-I knew from the get-go that a one and done or a trilogy of books would be enough; in my head, it seemed too massive.
+I knew from the get-go that a one and done or a trilogy of books wouldn’t be enough; in my head, it seemed too massive.
 Still, something remained missing from my story, and I tried to find it by tweaking.
 So, I got out of the Marine Corps and thought, “Hey, I joined for the college tuition and to see the world!
 I got one of those done, let’s do the other!”

-I started classes with no clue what I wanted to do, twenty-seven and still hadn’t found my calling.
+I started classes with no clue what I wanted to do, twenty-seven, and still hadn’t found my calling.
 I took the intro courses while I decided.
 I had to take remedial algebra because who doesn’t use that shit like every day to balance a checkbook … oh wait, people don’t use checkbooks anymore?
 Man, I am behind the times.
 This old soul is living in the wrong decade.

 Back to the classes!